Aliases for SMO Gene

 GeneCards Summary for SMO Gene

 SMO (Smoothened, Frizzled Class Receptor) is a Protein Coding gene.
-Diseases associated with SMO include pancreatic cancer and basal cell carcinoma, somatic.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
-An important paralog of this gene is FZD10.
+Diseases associated with SMO include Curry-Jones Syndrome and Pallister-Hall-Like Syndrome.
+Among its related pathways are Presynaptic function of Kainate receptors and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
+An important paralog of this gene is FZD3.

-G protein-coupled receptor that probably associates with the patched protein (PTCH) to transduce the hedgehogs proteins signal.
+G protein-coupled receptor that probably associates with the patched protein (PTCH) to transduce the hedgehog's proteins signal.
 Binding of sonic hedgehog (SHH) to its receptor patched is thought to prevent normal inhibition by patched of smoothened (SMO).
-Required for the accumulation of KIF7 and GLI3 in the cilia.
+Required for the accumulation of KIF7, GLI2 and GLI3 in the cilia (PubMed:19592253).
+Interacts with DLG5 at the ciliary base to induce the accumulation of KIF7 and GLI2 at the ciliary tip for GLI2 activation (By similarity).

 Smoothened (Smo) receptors are non-classical G-protein-coupled receptors that belong to the Frizzled family.
 Smoothened receptors lack the ability to directly interact with their endogenous ligand, Hedgehog (Hh).
-In the resting state, Smo receptors are bound to and repressed by, patched (Ptc).
-Upon Hh-Ptc interaction, Smo receptors are liberated and phosphorylated (activated).
-This initiates a signaling cascade that controls the activity of transcription factors belonging to the Gli family (particularly Cubitus interruptus (Ci)).
-Smo receptors are vital for embryogenesis (segmentation and appendage development) and are involved in maintainence of tissue homeostasis in adults.
-The human gene encoding the Smo receptor has been localized on chromosome 7q32.3.
+In the resting state, Smo receptors are bound to patched (Ptc).